RIO98/Hybrid-Representation-Enhanced-Bayesian-Active-Learning/README.md

 that the combination of density and diversity criteria outperforms solely using either of them in musculoskeletal segmentation.

-Conclusion: Our sampling method is proven efficient in reducing annotation costs in image segmentation tasks.
+Conclusion: Our sampling method has proven efficient in reducing annotation costs in image segmentation tasks.
 The combination of the proposed method and our BAL framework provides a semi-automatic way for efficient annotation of medical image datasets.

 ## Segmentation model